PennyLaneAI/catalyst/doc/dev/debugging.rst

 ...
 25
 ...
 25

-The compiled qjit-decorated function can be fed to ``compile_cmain`` to get the required ld libraries and the executable file.
+The compiled qjit-decorated function can be fed to ``compile_executable`` to get the required ld libraries and the executable file.
 Here we use ``subprocess.run`` to test if the command works properly.